zhangfei1947/eGenomeWalking/README.md

 # eGenomeWalking
-To extend partial CDS sequence with transcriptome sequencing reads
+Lengthen the partial CDS sequences to full length with transcriptome sequencing reads